What does Ed mean?

 Ed is a very popular first name for males (#373 out of 1220, Top 31%) and also a very popular surname for both adults and children (#65668 out of 150436, Top 44%).
 (2000 U.S. Census)

 Charted below is the baby name popularity of Ed for boys.
-Ed reached its highest rank of #62 in the U.S. then, but is not found in the list at the moment.
+Ed was first listed in 1880-1889 and reached its highest rank of #62 in the U.S. then, but is not found in the list at the moment.
 (2014 Birth Statistics)